AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 #### Invalid value or command format used for editing a person
 **Prerequisites:**
 1. List all persons using the `list` command.
-Multiple persons are in the list (less than 100000).
+Multiple persons are in the list (Less than 100).
-2. The first existing person in FINDvisor has the mobile phone number `96734294`.
+2. The first existing person in the *Person List* has the mobile phone number `96734294`.

 **Steps:**
 1. Test case: `edit 2 p/96734294`

 **Expected Result:**
 1. *Person List* shows all persons in FINDvisor.
-The second person's phone number will not be updated.
+No person's fields will be edited.
 2. *Command Result Box* will display error details.
 3. Input in the *Command Box* remains but turns red.